Pylons/pyramid_zcml/docs/index.rst

 ---------------

 The ``pyramid_starter_zcml`` Paster template is included with this package.
-You can use it via ``paster create -t pyramid_starter_zcml``.
+You can use it via ``paster create -t pyramid_starter_zcml`` (on Pyramid 1.0, 1.1, or 1.2) or ``pcreate -s pyramid_starter_zcml`` (on Pyramid 1.3).
 It creates a package skeleton which configures a Pyramid appliction via ZCML.
 The application performs URL mapping via :term:`traversal` and no persistence mechanism.

 Usage